DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 ![](../Images/FancyTwilight.png)

 Twilight Sparkle was stepping out of the university when a younger unicorn saw her and, visibly glad, trotted across the boardwalk to her, his saddlebags swinging wildly, "Professor Coruscante!
 Wait!"

 And she winced, just a little bit and with her face which wasn't faccing the stallion, and *walked slower*, because she still couldn't bring herself to  a stop.
-Not with a good brunch waiting for her.
+Not after a day's work and with a good brunch waiting for her.

  "Yes, Star Tracker?"